-asks the Courtand malpractice these to all of these p without independent counsel for themselves other than acting as their own counsel for their own acts in each capacity.
-Further where these conflicts appear to be self-dealing and cause liabilities to not only the Beneficiaries but the carrier
+That Petitioner asks the Court if TS, Spallina and Tescher’s liability and malpractice carrier would allow TS to act in these multiple and conflicting representations to all of these parties without independent counsel for themselves other than acting as their own counsel for their own acts in each capacity.
+Further where these conflicts appear to be self-dealing and cause liabilities to not only the Beneficiaries but the carrier.

 That this suppression and loss of documents by TS, Spallina, Tescher, Theodore and Pamela could be construed as constructive fraud, a tort of deliberate omission or alteration of facts, in order to benefit themselves and others, just one example of a serious breach of fiduciary duty, which may lead to fines and repayment to beneficiaries for ALL losses.
-Courts can and should remove the Personal Representatives, Trustees and Successor Trustees for such breaches. mainlydirect or indirect Heritage Policyalleged 2012 Amended Trust of Simon and ShirleyE and with the SAMR they would now get a large chunk of the proceeds, approximately two fifths of the death benefit.
-T schemee and intent and estate documents to exclude them from the remaining assets of the estate
+Courts can and should remove the Personal Representatives, Trustees and Successor Trustees for such breaches.

+That this SAMR proposed and endorsed by Spallina clearly benefits Theodore and Pamela mainly, whom without such scheme would have no direct or indirect beneficial interest in the Heritage Policy under either the alleged 2012 Amended Trust or prior known trusts of Simon and Shirley, as both were wholly cut out from receiving anything in the Estates and with the SAMR they would now get a large chunk of the proceeds, approximately two fifths of the death benefit.
+This scheme would clearly reverse the desire and intent and estate documents of Simon and Shirley to exclude them from the remaining assets of the estate.